ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

 L1D_CACHE_WB_VICTIM is 118
 ```

 `L1D_CACHE_WB` counts both victim cache line evictions and cache writebacks from snoops or software-based Cache Maintenance Operations (CMOs).  `L1D_CACHE_WB_VICTIM` is a subset of `L1D_CACHE_WB`, only counting writebacks that are a result of a cache line allocation.
-Since they are equal, all writebacks were caused by a cache line allocation.
+As they are equal, all writebacks were caused by a cache line allocation.